 If you like the inimitable – not necessarily beautiful, but special – sound character of the early SY and CS series, you are currently facing a blinking red light symbolizing the possibility of an empty second hand market.

-These estimations may or may not be relevant, but they indicate that CS-50 and CS-60 are still available right now.
+These estimations may or may not be relevant, but they indicate that CS-50 and CS-60 are – with some luck – still available right now.
 Buyers would be well advised to purchase one if the opportunity arises.
-Those instruments will be gone in just a few years.
+Those instruments will be gone completely in just a few years.

 And now – having come full circle – we’re back at the SY-1 and SY-2, which can bring significant aspects of the glorious vintage CS sound into your studio at a fraction of the cost of an expensive CS-50 / CS-60 / CS-80.